tmolteno/necpp/python/README.md

 # Python necpp module

-Moved to a separate repository [http://github.com/tmolteno/python-necpp].
+Both Python modules (necpp and PyNEC) have moved to a to their own repository [http://github.com/tmolteno/python-necpp].